emqx/cloud-docs/en_US/faq/delete_account.md

 ## Delete All Deployments

-To delete a deployment, navigate to the deployments page, enter the deployment detail and click the Delete button on the top right corner.
-The deployment will be permanently deleted after a double-check.
+To delete a deployment, navigate to the deployments page, enter the deployment detail and click the Delete button in the top right corner.
+The deployment will be permanently deleted after a double-checked.

 ![delete](./_assets/delete_01.png)